postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 [![variables scope pictorially](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Variables-Chart.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ariables-Chart.png)

 As you can see in the above illustration, you can't set data and collection variables.
 You can only get data variables using a data file from the Runner while collection variables can be set from the Postman UI.
 You can also see that pm.variables.get () is going through all the layers.

-If there's same variable in environment and global, you can access using pm.environment.get () and pm.global.get () respectively.
-If you use pm.variable.get (), you will only get one that has the top most precedence - which is environment.

-If you have the same variable in environment, global, and collection, then you can directly access global and environment but you can't access a collection variable.
+If a same variable exists in an environment and global scope, you can access using pm.environment.get () and pm.global.get () respectively.
+If you use pm.variables.get (), you will only get the one that has the highest precedence - which is environment.
+If you have the same variable in an environment, global, and collections scope, then you can directly access global and environment variable but you can't access a collection variable.
 If you use pm.variables.get (), Postman will fetch the environment variable as it has higher precedence than collections.

 ## Precedence in Postman variables